lukeolson13/capstone/README.md

    - Considering the bias the algorithm may create by segmenting customers by specific demographics, such as race
    - Further tuning of the lag column algorithm
    - Impute the public data to fill some of the nans or look for more different sources that don't result in missing values
    - Further model tuning: Multilayer Perceptron wasn't chosen because neural nets are the talk of the town, but because it performed the  best.
-The hyperparameters used were spit out by the GridSearchCV, so there is probably room for improvement looking at this from a model architecture standpoint
+The hyperparameters used were determined by the GridSearchCV, so there is probably room for improvement by further tuning the grid search or looking at this from a model architecture standpoint (ie there should be X hidden layers of size Y because...)